mikekeith52/AllStatesForecast/user_guide.md

   - var (vector auto regression - R vars::VAR)
   - vecm (vector error correction model - R tsDyn::VECM)
 - for every evaluated model, the following information is stored in the object attributes:
-  - in self.info (dict), a key is added as the model name and a nested dictionary as the value
+  - in info (dict), a key is added as the model name and a nested dictionary as the value
     - the nested dictionary has the following keys:
       - 'holdout_periods' : int - the number of periods held out in the test set
       - 'model_form' : str - the name of the model with any hyperparameters, external regressors, etc